Guardians Of The Galaxy 3 : Release Date, Plot, Cast And Trailer - World Top Trend

 Cast

+After Avenger Endgame, there’s a lot that has changed to Guardians.
+Gamora can still live but mauve from another deadline, which might signify that she won’t go over the background with the Guardians.

-In the upcoming film, we are likely to witness Chris Prat as Peter Quill/Star-Lord, Vin Diesel as Groot, Bradley Cooper as Rocket, Karen Gillan as Nebula, and Dave Bautista as Drax, reprising their roles in the previous films in the MCU.
+So, with that said, we will see Chris Prat as Peter Quill/ Star-Lord, Vin Diesel as Groot, Bradley Cooper as Rocket, Karen Gillan as Nebula, Dave Bautista as Drax, Pom Klementieff as Mantis and Zoe Saldana as Gamora.

-Apart from them, Pom Klementieff and Zoe Saldana are going to reprise their roles as Mantis and Gamora, respectively.
-In addition to them, Elizabeth Debicki, Sean Gunn, and others will appear in the movie also.
+Aside from these, we will also see the following celebrities, Elizabeth Debicki, Sean Gunn, and also a few other people that are still kept under the radar.

 Plot